When the Nines Roll Over: Plot

 A collection of short stories.
 The first story, which is the title story (When the Nines Roll Over), is about a jaded hipster record executive who is trying to steal a talented and sexy young singer away from a small label.
 The other stories are varied, ranging from the tale of a young soldier ordered to execute an elderly woman to a drama about a lovesick young man's decision to secretly scatter his girlfriend's father's ashes.

 Reception

+On Metacritic, the book received an 81 out of 100 based on 12 critic reviews, indicating "universal acclaim".

 Publishers Weekly said When the Nines Roll Over is a "superb collection", that "each one is driven by fully formed characters" and that "it proves that Benioff can handle the long and the short of the fiction game."